-Basing choice of law on the location of the debtor is analogous to the rule set forth in U.C.C. § 9-301 (2014), which provides that the priority of a security interest in intangible property is generally governed by the Local-law of the jurisdiction in which the debtor is located.
+Basing choice of law on the location of the debtor is analogous to the rule set forth in U.C.C. § 9-301 (2014), which provides that the priority of a security interest in intangible property is generally governed by the local law of the jurisdiction in which the debtor is located.
 The analogy is apt, because the substantive rules of this Act are a species of priority rule, in that they determine the circumstances in which a debtor's creditors, rather than the debtor's transferee, have superior rights in property transferred by the debtor.
 In keeping with that analogy, the definition of the debtor's "location" in subsection (a) is identical to the baseline definition of that term in U.C.C. § 9-307(b) (2014).
 Subsection (a) does not include any of the exceptions to the baseline definition that are set forth in Article 9 of the Uniform Commercial Code, such as U.C.C. § 9-307(e) (2014) (providing that the location of a domestic corporation or other "registered organization" is its jurisdiction of organization), and U.C.C. § 9-307(c) (2014) (providing in effect that if the baseline definition would locate a debtor in a jurisdiction that lacks an Article 9-style filing system, then the debtor is instead located in the District of Columbia).
 Those exceptions are not included in subsection (a) because their primary purpose relates to the operation of Article 9's perfection rules, which have no analogue in this Act.

-(2) As used in subsection (a), the terms "ehief executive officeprincipal residence," "place of business," and "principal residencechief executive office" are to be evaluated on the basis of authentic and sustained activity, not on the basis of manipulations employed to establish a location artificially (e.g., by such means as establishing a notional "chief executive office" by use of straw-man officers or directors in a jurisdiction in which creditors' rights are substantially debased, or establishing a notional "principal residence" for a short term in such a jurisdiction for the purpose of making an asset transfer while there).
+- 2. The choice of law rule set forth in § 10(b) applies to any claim for relief in the nature of a claim for relief under this Act-in other words, any claim for relief sufficiently similar to a claim for relief under this Act as to warrant the application of this Act's choice of law rule.
+"This Act" of course refers to the enactment of this Act that is in force in the jurisdiction whose enactment of § 10(b) is being applied.
+Section 10(b) could not properly have been written to apply merely to "a claim for relief under this Act," for such a formulation would presuppose the applicability of the substantive provisions of this Act as in force in that jurisdiction.
+If a question should arise as to whether a given claim for relief is sufficiently similar to a claim for relief under this Act that § 10(b) should apply to it, the answer is left to judicial determination. - 3.
+As used in subsection (a), the terms "principal residence," "place of business," and "chief executive office" are to be evaluated on the basis of authentic and sustained activity, not on the basis of manipulations employed to establish a location artificially (e.g., by such means as establishing a notional "chief executive office" by use of straw-man officers or directors in a jurisdiction in which creditors' rights are substantially debased, or establishing a notional "principal residence" for a short term in such a jurisdiction for the purpose of making an asset transfer while there).
 Notwithstanding the adaptation of subsection (a) from U.C.C. § 9-307(b) (2014), the foregoing terms need not necessarily have the same meanings in both statutes.
 Debtors are likely to have greater incentive and ability to employ "asset tourism" for the purpose of seeking to evade the substantive rules of this Act than for the purpose of seeking to manipulate the perfection and priority rules of secured transactions law.
 Interpretation and application of this Act should so recognize.